mathjax/MathJax/mathjax/docs/rst/queues.rst

 needed.
-The typesetting of an expression containing one of these TeX commands can cause the typesetting process to be suspended while the file is loaded, and then restarted when the extension has become evailable.
+The typesetting of an expression containing one of these TeX commands can cause the typesetting process to be suspended while the file is loaded, and then restarted when the extension has become available.

 As a result, any call to :meth:`MathJax.Hub.Typeset()` (or :meth:`MathJax.Hub.Process()`, or :meth:`MathJax.Hub.Update()`, etc.) could return long before the mathematics is actually typeset, and the rest of your code may run before the mathematics is available.
-If you have code that relys on the mathematics being visible on screen, you will need to break that out into a separate operation that is synchronized with the typesetting via the MathJax queue.
+If you have code that relies on the mathematics being visible on screen, you will need to break that out into a separate operation that is synchronized with the typesetting via the MathJax queue.